NLP Tips for Literacy Teachers of Primary Schoolchildren

 T

 Encourage pupils to TRY their visual skills.
-Children find this great fun.
+Children find this to be great fun.
 Teachers often feel that they don’t have TIME to encourage pupils to visualise.
 Paradoxically, visualising words takes seconds at primary school level.
 And the time, money, and effort that can be saved or redirected on special needs will certainly be a fantastic boost to the school.

 O